mantidproject/mantid/docs/source/workbench/instrumentviewer.rst

 Render Tab
 ----------
-The Render tab contains controls for managing the on-screen appearance of the instrument and collected data"``` The top-most combo-box control allows the user to select the way the instrument is projected onto the screen.
+The Render tab contains controls for managing the on-screen appearance of the instrument and collected data.
+The top-most combo-box control allows the user to select the way the instrument is projected onto the screen.
 The default setting is "Full 3D" which gives a 3D view of the instrument in an orthogonal projection.
 The other options are "unwrapped views" projecting the instrument onto a curved surface and then unwrapping it onto the screen.